Venrofi/Venrofi/README.md

 <h1 align="center">👋 Hi, I’m Radek - @Venrofi</h1>
+<h3 align="center">A passionate Front-End Developer.
+Currently studying Computer Science at Silesian University of Technology 🎓</h3>

 - 👀 I’m interested in Web Design & Web Development
-- 🌱 I’m currently learning HTML, SASS, JavaScript & React.
+- 🌱 I’m currently learning HTML, SASS, JavaScript & React
 - 💞️ I’m looking to collaborate on FrontEnd Projects

  In 2022 my goal is to land my first job in IT field.
 This is the place where I will post all of my recent projects that I'm working on.